South Sudan 2023 © Oliver Barth/MSF

 What is Giving Tuesday?

-Giving Tuesday is a powerful day of global generosity, bringing people and communities together to support the causes and Giving Tuesday charities they care about.
+Giving Tuesday is a global day of giving that takes place each year on the Tuesday after Thanksgiving.
+It encourages people to support nonprofits through donations, volunteering, and advocacy, bringing people and communities together to support the causes and Giving Tuesday charities they care about.

-Launched in 2012, Giving Tuesday has grown into a worldwide movement that celebrates the impact of collective giving.
-Now in its eleventh year, this special day invites us all to make a difference by uniting in the spirit of generosity and creating lasting change for nonprofit organizations and communities around the world.
+Giving Tuesday started in 2012 and has grown into a worldwide movement that celebrates the impact of collective giving.
+Now in its twelfth year, this special day of giving invites us all to make a difference by uniting in the spirit of generosity and creating lasting change for nonprofit organizations and communities around the world.

 Latest news and stories